TA-Lib/ta-lib-python/README.md

 both input_arrays and/or any function parameter(s).
 With get_outputs(), these
 make up all the ways you can call the TA function and get its values.

-Onto this .values() business.
-When called, Function returns an OrderedDict of the TA function results.
-For SMA the returned dict has only one key: 'price'.
-For BBANDS, it has three: 'upperBand', 'middleBand', 'lowerBand'.
-These names can be learned through Function.get_info()['outputs'] or Function.get_output_names().
+Function returns either a single ndarray or a tuple of ndarrays, depending on how many outputs the TA function has.
+This information can be found through Function.get_info()['outputs'] and Function.get_output_names().

 Function.get_info() is a very useful function.
 It returns a dict of pretty much everything useful about the current state of the Function instance: